-The Bottle House Museum is a former home made entirely out of bottles, a fascinating legacy of a time when building materials were in short supply.
-Explore more memorabilia at the Lightning Ridge Heritage Cottage Museum, housed in a 1932 miner's hut.
+The Bottle House Museum exhibits fascinating local artifacts - and is a former home made entirely out of bottles.
+You can also explore memorabilia at the Lightning Ridge Heritage Cottage Museum, housed in a 1932 miner's hut.
 Visit the Black Hand Opal Mine Art Cave for fabulous engravings carved in an underground mine.

 Held in July each year, the Lightning Ridge Opal Festival is the town’s premier event, bringing jewellers, buyers, lapidary enthusiasts and visitors together for the best Lightning Ridge has to offer.
 This festival boasts over 150 stalls with a huge range of products including gemstones, lapidary supplies.
 There are also free activities and social events.